Episode

 .

-the frisbee, and it sails down the field and lands at Hugo's ten yard line.
+(Chris launches the frisbee, and it sails down the field and lands at Hugo's ten yard line.
+Nancy

-up.
-Guy is immediately on her because he sprinted down the field while
+picks it up.
+Guy is immediately on her because he sprinted down the field while the frisbee was

-He jumps up and down in Nancy's face, waving his arms and screaming at
+flying.
+He jumps up and down in Nancy's face, waving his arms and screaming at her)

 .